 Trainers will be incorporated into our existing trainer support systems and invited to educational events including the Annual Educator's Conference.

 Trainers will be required to join a trainer's workshop and attend on average 2 per year.
 Trainers are required to have an educational appraisal annually as per GMC guidance.
 As a local standard trainers are required to complete feedback on observed teaching prior to each reappointment.

-Please note, we have suspended the course fees for our Level 2 & 3 Training Courses in 2021, therefore, the courses are free to attend.
+Please note, we have suspended the course fees for our Level 2 & 3 Training Courses in 2021 and 2022, therefore, the courses are free to attend.
 Resubmission fees will still apply.